Skip to main content

 But in reference to the Mombasa case, Sonko appears to suggest it was one and the same case as the one that took him to Kamiti — and so, too, he argued was his innocence against forgery charges that is a common denominator in both.
 He said when he was arraigned before a magistrate in Mombasa over the contempt of court case; the magistrate allegedly sentenced him even as he explained he was attending his mother’s funeral the same day the case come up.

-Sonko was already subject of rebuttals by Interim Independent Commission, which argued that vetting should have been the responsibility of political parties and disciplinary cases were not in its domain.
+Sonko was already subject to rebuttals by the Interim Independent Commission, which argued that vetting should have been the responsibility of political parties and that disciplinary cases were not in its domain.

-This was in reference to claims IIEC could have allowed a leader with a criminal past access to Parliament contrary to the requirements of the new Constitution.
+This was about claims IIEC could have allowed a leader with a criminal past access to Parliament contrary to the requirements of the new Constitution.
 Outside Parliament, Sonko claimed there were attempts to tarnish his name and wondered why all those details about his past were being published days after his victory.

 Comments